-- You should also sleep in a reclined position.
+- You should also sleep in a alleviated position.

-- If your recovery demands more or less time sleeping on your back, your specialised plastic surgeon will inform you of that.
+- If your recovery demands more or less time sleeping on your back, your Specialist Plastic Surgeon will inform you of that.

 - It is important always to follow the doctor’s advice.

 - Breasts cannot grow back after a female to male top surgery.

 - There will be swelling for the first few weeks after the surgery, but once it subsides, you will be able to see the approximate shape and size of your new chest.